Donkey (Shrek): Other appearances

+Character development

+Donkey was modeled after Perry (1994 – 2025), a miniature donkey who lived in Cornelius Bol Park in Palo Alto, California, after a failed career working with polo ponies.
+In 1999, animator Rex Grignon paid $75 to bring a group of animators to the pasture for several hours to observe and record Perry, using this data to create the Donkey character.
+Grignon worked for Pacific Data Images, which had been contracted by DreamWorks Animation.

+Perry's role in Shrek is uncredited and has been treated as an urban legend in Palo Alto.
+In 2024, law students at nearby Stanford University campaigned for DreamWorks to recognize Perry but did not receive a response.

+In 2024, Perry was 29 years old (elderly for a donkey) and faced costly medical treatment for several age-related conditions.
+Local community organizing led the Palo Alto City Council to approve a $10,000 grant for care costs of such a famous donkey, though there was debate about whether it was financially responsible to give that much money to a donkey.

+Perry died on January 2, 2025, at the age of 30.
+He was euthanized due to laminitis, a condition that caused intense pain in his heels.

 Reception

-The donkey is a traditional character in folktales, serving as the fool who exposes the foolishness of other characters, an example of which being Bottom from A Midsummer Night's Dream.
+The donkey is a traditional character in folktales, serving as the fool who exposes the foolishness of other characters.
+An example of this is Bottom from A Midsummer Night's Dream.
 Donkey's characterization was praised by critics, calling him "hilarious" and "the highlight of the film".
 He represents an instinctual wisdom or "gut knowledge" that is essential to helping both Shrek and Fiona.
 His folk wisdom breaks through Shrek's layers of masculinity to help him integrate better with other people, including women.

 Nevertheless, due to being voiced by Eddie Murphy, Donkey was noted as being similar to black sidekicks paired with white male stars in films such as Lethal Weapon (1987) and Die Hard (1988).
 He has been criticized as drawing on racial stereotypes of African Americans, both as a sidekick and due to his cowardly, comedic personality.
-The fact that Eddie Murphy was cast as a "servile" beast of burden was condemned for its racist undertones.
+Murphy's casting as a "servile" beast of burden was condemned for its racist undertones.